DepressedHumanist/twitch-multichat/readme.md

 they can easily read (and respond to) the chats of other streamers in the same collab.

 ### How to use it?
+First, download it from [here](https://github.com/DepressedHumanist/twitch-multichat/releases).

-You launch the `.exe` file, you will be greeted with a small configuration window where you can input nicknames of the streamers that you want to read.
+Then unzip it to some foldeer and launch the `.exe` file, you will be greeted with a small configuration window where you can input nicknames of the streamers that you want to read.
 This window will always appear on startup unless you check the "Do not show this window on startup" checkbox.

 When you submit the list of streamers, the chat window will appear.
 If you wish to return to the configuration screen, hover your mouse around the top of the window and the settings